Johann Adalbert Angermayer

-Johann Adalbert Angermayer (Jan Vojtěch Angermayer, 1674–1742) was a painter born in Bílina, Kingdom of Bohemia, Habsburg monarchy.
-He specialized in cabinet still life compositions.
+Johann Adalbert Angermayer (Jan Vojtěch Angermayer; 9 November 1674 – 18 October 1740) was a Czech painter.
+He specialised in cabinet still life compositions.
 Since 1699, he studied painting in Prague under Johann Rudolf Byss and is recorded there as a member the Old Town Painter Guild between 1707 and 1727.
 He was known to paint counterparts to older solitary still life paintings, as was fashionable at the time.
 Some of his students include John Caspar Hirschely and Carl Kastner.